-Shaun Pascoe represented the client at the Ringwood Magistrates’ Court on charges of Dangerous Driving Causing Serious Injury and Negligently Causing Serious Injury.
-For this case, Shaun succeeded in reducing the Dangerous Driving Causing Serious Injury charge to Careless Driving.
+We represented the client at the Ringwood Magistrates’ Court on charges of Dangerous Driving Causing Serious Injury and Negligently Causing Serious Injury.
+For this case, we succeeded in reducing the Dangerous Driving Causing Serious Injury charge to Careless Driving.

 At the initial case conference, submissions were made to the prosecution which state that aspects of the expert report were questionable, particularly having regard to the delay in the undertaking of their forensic analysis.
 Other factors were argued to cast doubt on whether it could be said that our client’s driving – having regard to all the circumstances – was in fact dangerous.